-We played a little "exponent war" today, inspired by a couple of pins I saw on Pinterest.
+We played a little "exponent war" in our 6th grade math today, inspired by a couple of pins I saw on Pinterest.

 In my other classes, I explained the basics of scientific notation to the students before they began the activity and suggested that they might want to stick with bases and exponents less than 9.
 (My students haven't worked with scientific notation yet, but if they had, it would have been great to integrate that knowledge into the activity).

 The students really enjoyed the activity and it was interesting to listen to their comments about how they knew which one was larger, before they actually calculated the values.
 They want to play a little longer tomorrow, so this was definitely a hit!